ARPBIGIDISBA/PaREx/README.md

 The *Pseudomonas aeruginosa* Resistome Explorer (*Pa*REx) is an open-source Python-based customizable pipeline that has been specifically designed for the automated analysis of *P. aeruginosa* resistomes from Illumina® paired-end reads. *Pa*REx uses different open-source bioinformatics tools, software and publicly available databases along with custom-built databases, scripts and tools and is composed by two main components the PaREx pipeline and the PaREx databases.

 ## Requirements

+Parex requires:
+- Git
 - Python 3.8 or higher
 - Other packages listed in `requirements.txt`

 ## Installation of *Pa*REx custom-built scripts and tools

+Here are the steps to install *Pa*REx from the GitHub repository:

 1. Clone the repository: